carloslabra/pa-documentation/tutorial2/silo_flow.md

 ##Analysing results

 This section describes on how to visualise the results using contour plots and graphs.
-P4 has also several other options to visualising the results, for example iso-surfaces, streamlines etc (refer Visualization manual for more information).
+Particle-Analytics has also several other options to visualising the results, for example iso-surfaces, streamlines etc (refer Visualization manual for more information).

 **Load result file**